• fine arts header

 Director of Student Activities

-Supervise: Speech/Debate, UIL Academics, Journalism, Theatre
+Supervise: Speech/Debate, Journalism, Theatre

 Joseph Johnson has been part of the North East Fine Arts Department since 2003.
 His role has expanded throughout the years to include supervision over Theatre Arts, UIL Academics, Journalism, and Speech/Debate programs.
 Mr. Johnson’s educational background includes a M.A. in Communication Studies from St. Mary’s University and a B.A in History from the University of Houston.
 He began his teaching career at Humble High School.
 In 1995 Mr. Johnson joined NEISD and served as the Madison Debate Director for four years before starting the Reagan Debate program in the school’s inaugural year.
 Throughout his career Mr. Johnson has continuously championed the importance of arts in the education of all students.